abs0luty/gleam-tutorial/src/what-is-gleam.md

 }
 ```

-The power of a type system, the expressiveness of functional programming, and the reliability of the highly concurrent, fault tolerant Erlang runtime, with a familiar and modern syntax.
+Gleam combines the guarantees of a strong type system, the expressiveness of functional programming, and the reliability of the highly concurrent Erlang runtime.

-# Reliable and scalable
+## Reliability and scalability

-Running on the battle-tested Erlang virtual machine that powers planet-scale systems such as WhatsApp and Ericsson, Gleam is ready for workloads of any size.
+Running on the Erlang virtual machine - the same platform behind large-scale systems such as WhatsApp - Gleam is built for production workloads of any size.

-Thanks to a multi-core actor based concurrency system that can run millions of concurrent tasks, fast immutable data structures, and a concurrent garbage collector that never stops the world, your service can scale and stay lightning fast with ease.
+The BEAM runtime enables:

+- Multi-core, actor-based concurrency with millions of lightweight processes.
+- Immutable data structures for safe parallelism.
+- A concurrent garbage collector that never pauses the entire system.

 ```gleam
 fn spawn_task(i) {